djkilgore/max31856/README.md

 After two days with a Logic Analyzer hooked up, I decided sending each byte in its own transaction was good enough for now.

 https://imgur.com/a/GD3RvAK

+After I finished the library, I had to go back and add a read_fast_register() function because the Fault register works like it *should*
+I am going to assume this is some weird hardware issue with this chip until further notice.